polterguy/magic.endpoint/README.md

 In the above arguments declaration, **[arg1]** and **[arg2]** will be sanity checked, and input converted to `string` or `date` (DateTime) - But the **[arg3]** parts will be completely ignored, allowing the caller to invoke it with _anything_ as `arg3` during invocation - Including complete graph JSON objects, assuming the above declaration is for a `PUT` or `POST` Hyperlambda file.
+The '\*' value for an argument also turn off all conversion, implying everything will be given your lambda object with the JSON type the argument was passed in as.

-Arguments declared like the above are considered optional, and the file will still resolve if the argument is not given, except of course the argument won't exist in the **[.arguments]** node.
+All arguments declared are considered optional, and the file will still resolve if the argument is not given, except of course the argument won't exist in the **[.arguments]** node.

 To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as illustrated above.